Viraj1923/CodeTech/Weather App/README.md

-# 🌤 WeatherLive — MERN Stack Weather Application
+# 🌤 WeatherLive —Weather Application

 A full-stack weather application built with the **MERN stack** (MongoDB, Express, React, Node.js), integrated with the **OpenWeatherMap API**.